mrakgr/The-Spiral-Language/readme.md

         adjoint b := adjoint b - adjoint * primal a / (primal b * primal b)
 ```

 The above assumes that `a` and `b` are scalars rather than tensors.
-Regardless, the structure is quite similar to the `map` which is intentended to be a generic interface for such functions.
+Regardless, the structure is quite similar to the `map` which is intended to be a generic interface for such functions.

 Being able to support aggressive inlining, Spiral is well suited for making AD libraries.
-That having said, this particular aspect - that is being able to inline the backward step is not particularly important for deep learning.
-Deep learning does with large batched operations - a single matrix multiply is already on the factor of thousands scalar operations.
+That having said, this particular aspect of it - the ability to always inline the backward step is not particularly important for deep learning.
+Deep learning deals with large batched operations - a single matrix multiply is already on the factor of thousands scalar operations and what would take extreme optimization heroics by the compiler is generally put in by hand instead for such batched operations.

 What the `map` really offers is easy fusion of map operations.